ProgrammingMonkey123/ImageProcessing-GUI/README.md

 ## Examples
 You can check some examples in images.
 ## Note
 I finished this GUI a long times ago and rencently I find it and decide to push it into my github.
-Some details I don't remember.
-Because I pack it to creat a ".exe" it is not easy to change the codes.
-So there are some Chinese and some functions have strange names.
+Some details I have not remembered yet.
+Because I pack it to creat a ".exe", it is not easy to change the codes, so there are some Chinese and some functions have strange names.
 I am very sorry and if you have any problems, feel free to rasie an issue.
+Also you may tell that I am from China and English in not my native language, please pardon me for some spelling or grammar mistakes.